 Four recommended the product based at least partly on sales success rather than clinical evidence.

-Overall, four out of seven pharmacists recommended our shadow shopper see a doctor - an encouraging result.
-For example, one of these pharmacists asked why our shadow shopper wanted one and when the swelling was happening.
+Overall, four out of seven pharmacists recommended our mystery shopper see a doctor - an encouraging result.
+For example, one of these pharmacists asked why our mystery shopper wanted one and when the swelling was happening.
 "The pharmacist pointed out that at my age, my legs should not swell from sitting at a desk.
 I was advised I should get my heart checked and ask my doctor about using the product."

 Magnetic pain-relief products